Impact

 And, the City of Boston’s Open Space & Recreation Report makes it clear that bolstering the city’s green infrastructure systems can help us withstand and temper the impacts of climate change, and thus strengthen “the future health, resilience and livability of our city.”

-With every tree or shrub planted and every food forest established, we add cooling canopy to otherwise exposed spaces, thus increasing Boston’s resiliency in the face of climate change-induced temperature spikes.
+With every tree or shrub planted and every food forest established, we add cooling canopy to otherwise exposed spaces, thus increasing Boston’s resiliency in the face of climate change-induced temperature spikes while increasing food autonomy in our neighborhoods.

 PXL_20210327_182857369.jpg